jameramellyn/dsc106-2025-fa/projects/final_project.md

 The final project consists of the following milestones:

+- **Team Formation Form (Fri 11/14, 1:00 pm, No Slip Days)**.
+Submit the Team Formation Google Form to register your team for the final project.
+Every team must submit this form — even if you are continuing with the same team from Project 3.
+Anyone who is not part of a team or has not submitted the form by Friday, November 14 at 1:00 PM will be randomly assigned to a team.
+This is a strict deadline and no excuses will be made.
+Complete the registration form (one per team., [Registration Link][link8])

-- **Proposal (Tue 05/20, 11:59pm, Can Use Slip Days)**.
+- **Proposal (Tue 11/18, 11:59pm, Can Use Slip Days)**.
 Propose your chosen topic, dataset(s), and team members.
-Complete the registration form (one per team, [Registration Link][link8]).
 We need the following information in the project proposal:

   - Project Title
   - Dataset